RezaQavi-Git/RezaQavi-git.github.io/README.md

 ### Hi there 👋 I'm ReZa QaVi,

-A data engineer passionate about Data Science :bar_chart:.
+A data engineer passionate about Data Science.
 I like automating things, building pipelines, exploring scalability problems and improving efficiency and performance.
-Strong Advocate for 📜 open source, 🚀 DevOps, :new: Innovation and Automation :robot:
+Strong Advocate for open source, DevOps, Innovation and Automation.

-- 🔭 I’m currently working on:
 - :bulb: I'm interested in all things data: **Big Data, Cloud, and Data Science, Development, Infrastructure**
 - 💬 Talk to me about Music, Movies, Memes, anything that interests you.